ArsenicBismuth/Genshin-Artifact-Scraper/README.md

 ```

 ### Usage
 As Genshin Impact runs on Admin, you need to run this with admin privileges.
 Otherwise, input events (mouse click) won't be recognized.
+But, you can try the manual mode (no admin required) by replacing `main.py` in this guide to `manual.py` (any item containing `*` symbol doesn't exist on manual mode).

 Make sure to run this while in the inventory menu, not in the character selection menu.